mad0324/TrafficIncidentDataPipeline/README.md

 ### Step 3: Update Port Numbers

-Open a new EC2 instance and retrieve the port numbers for your container
+Open a new EC2 instance and retrieve the port numbers for your container.

 `$ docker ps`